Maxim Litvinov: First Soviet representative to Britain

+A mutiny took place in February 1918 on a Russian ship in the River Mersey.
+The police, having been warned of possible trouble, had the ship under surveillance.
+When shouts that the crew were threatening to kill their officers were heard, the ship was boarded and the crew were arrested.
+Shortly before the mutiny, a police report confirmed Litvinov had received the sailors very well.
+Litvinov had not tried to dissuade the sailors from carrying out the mutiny or to condemn it, and may have encouraged it.
+Litvinov also sought interviews with British, American, Australian and Canadian soldiers, and inculcated them with Bolshevik ideas, as well as inducing British and American soldiers of Jewish descent to carry on propaganda in their regiments.
+On one occasion, thirty Royal Engineers, along with some American and Canadian soldiers, were received in Litvinov's office.

+At the end of 1917, Litvinov had secured the release of Georgy Chicherin from Brixton prison, but in September 1918, the British government arrested Litvinov, ostensibly for having addressed public gatherings held in opposition to British intervention in the ongoing Russian Civil War.
+Litvinov was held until he was exchanged for R.H.
+Bruce Lockhart, who had been similarly imprisoned in Russia.

 Following his release, Litvinov returned to Moscow, arriving there at the end of 1918.
 He was appointed to the governing collegium of the People's Commissariat of Foreign Affairs (Narkomindel) and immediately dispatched on an official mission to Stockholm, Sweden, where he presented a Soviet peace appeal.
 Litvinov was subsequently deported from Sweden but spent the next months as a roving diplomat for the Soviet government, helping to broker a multilateral agreement allowing the exchange of prisoners of war from a range of combatants, including Russia, the UK and France.
 This successful negotiation amounted to de facto recognition of the new revolutionary Russian government by the other signatories to the agreement and established Litvinov's importance in Soviet diplomacy.

-Litvinov tried to intervene in Britain's internal politics, agreeing to the request of the Daily Herald, a newspaper supporting the Labour Party, to ask the Soviet government for financial assistance, saying:
+Litvinov tried to intervene in Britain's internal politics, agreeing to the request of the Daily Herald, a newspaper supporting the Labour Party, to ask the Soviet government for financial assistance.
+In view of the publicity caused by a leak in The Times, the Daily Herald did not accept the money.

-If we do not support the Daily Herald, which is now passing through a fresh crisis, the paper will have to turn to a Right trade union.
-On Russian questions it acts as if it is our organ.
-After [George] Lansbury’s journey to Moscow earlier in the year, the Herald has moved considerably to the Left and decidedly advocates direct action in support of the Soviet regime.
-It needed £50,000 in six months, after which once again it hoped to be on firm ground.
-I beg for an early and favourable answer because there is no hope of establishing a purely Communist newspaper at this time.

-In view of the publicity caused by the leak, the Daily Herald did not accept the money.